Melville Actuaries Summit Prize

-The Melville Actuaries Summit Prize funded by the late Mr Tig Melville, is presented to the author of a paper considered by the judging panel to have:
+The Melville Actuaries Summit Prize, funded by the late Mr Tig Melville, is presented to the author of a paper or presenter of a session and is considered by the judging panel to have:

 - achieved an advance in the profession’s understanding or knowledge of a specific subject or sphere of knowledge; or